WLOGSolutions/RSuite/docs/basic_workflow.md

 [1] "Hello John!"
 ```

-As you can see now debug logging message is printed.
+As you can see now the debug logging message is printed.

 ## Step 10.2 - `logs` folder

-Logging messages are stored in `logs` folder in files named with current date.
+Logging messages are stored in the `logs` folder in files named with the current date.
-You can check this by issuing a command
+You can check this by issuing the following command

 ```bash
 dir logs